Using Turnitin directly rather than through Canvas

 Turnitin is integrated into the Canvas learning management system.
 Faculty only have to set up an assignment in a Canvas course and choose the settings for Turnitin.
 Canvas instructions using the new Turnitin tool.
 Students simply submit assignments in Canvas as they would any other assignment in Canvas.
 Off the assignment goes to Turnitin to generate an originality report.

 The file size may not exceed 20 MB.
 Files of larger size may be reduced in size by removal of non-text content.
 Files that are password protected, encrypted, hidden, system files, or read only files cannot be uploaded or submitted to Turnitin.
 Text only files may not exceed 2 MB.
+NEVER use a scanned document of an original file.

 Copyright & FERPA